Dear Valued Customers,

 Global Ocean Update:

 Capacity remains tight with an increase in electronics and consumer goods departing major ports in Asia.
 This has been compounded by a shortage of available equipment particularly on exports from both China and the USA.
 Rates are rising to pre COVID levels as industry expert predict a strong peak season in Q4 2020.
 There is still considerable unpredictability in the market so shippers are being advised to remain flexible.
+Delays at US ports are becoming increasing long due to equipment and labour shortages which is impacting transit times by approximately 2 weeks.

 International Parcel Update: